Tans37/CLD-Cell-Line-Development-Clone-Simulation-Dashboard/readme.md

 A modular, Streamlit-powered dashboard to simulate clone screening workflows for Cell Line Development (CLD).
 This tool estimates the probability that the final selected clones are within the top X% of performers using Monte Carlo simulations, customizable workflow parameters, and flexible distribution modeling (LogNormal or KDE).

+## 💡 Why Simulate Clone Selection?

+Simulations using tools like Monte Carlo can:

+-🧠 Model the effects of assay noise and clone variability

+-📊 Help design better workflows and thresholds

+-🔍 Estimate the probability of successful clone capture (i.e., retaining top X% of performers)

+-🚀 Reduce experimental overhead by guiding better decision-making upstream saving money

 ## 📊 Features

 - 📁 Upload Excel files with assay and criteria columns